-Sets the overall panning algorithm used to position the mono source in the desired direction.
+Sets the overall panning algorithm used for positioning the mono source in the desired virtual location.
 In all but the X-Y mode, a stereo microphone simulation is employed which will yield a more diverse sound field.

 - X-Y A standard panning algorithm that only changes the amplitude of the signal to the various buses in relation to the position of the panner.
-This operation is well known and is used in all conventional panners. - A-B An idealized version of the common setup using omni-directional microphones.
-With this mode the sound stage is perceived as large, and is useful for solo instruments, audience, and choir.
-The positioning of the source is only established by changes in time delays. - ORTF An idealized version of the common cardioid microphone setup according to angles and distances used for stereo miking.
-A more accurate sound field is created through the manipulation of both amplitude and time differences. - SPHERE This mode emulates a spherical microphone as shown in chapter 3.4.4.
+This operation is well known and is used in all conventional panners. - HRTF Mainly a cross-talk canceler using simplified HRTFs (Head Related Transfer Functions).
+If the listener is positioned exactly in the sweet spot of a ±30° speaker setup, an extreme panning position like full left should affect the signal such that it will only be heard with the left ear and cancelled out on the right.
+It may also be used for enlarging the perceived width of a recording. - SPHERE This mode emulates a spherical microphone as shown in chapter 3.4.3.6.
 The spherical microphone has two capsules mounted into a sphere having a diameter of about 18 cm.
 The sphere incorporates different effects on the two channels, including amplitude, delay and shadowing of the high frequencies on the channel which is not facing the source.
 This mode is only useful in two-channel mode, and presents a very accurate sound field.